tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 - More compact encodings, omitting unnecessary values.

-For the common (EC)DHE handshake with (EC)DHE and pre-established public keys, CTLS achieves an overhead of XXX bytes over the minimum required by the cryptovariables.
+For the common (EC)DHE handshake with (EC)DHE and pre-established public keys, CTLS achieves an overhead of [TODO] bytes over the minimum required by the cryptovariables.

 Although isomorphic, CTLS implementations cannot interoperate with TLS 1.3